Raffles Institution: New Subject Combination

-The new subject combination system was introduced by the team headed by Aaron Loh in 2025.
+The new subject combination system was introduced in 2025.
 The new changes are as follows:

 For a student to offer 8 subjects in Year 3, he must at least obtain a C in 5 examinable subjects including English Language and Mathematics or Science.

 For a student to offer 9 subjects in Year 3, he must at least obtain a C in 6 examinable subjects including English Language and at least a B in Mathematics or Science.

 For a student to offer 10 subjects (inclusive of an elective programme) in Year 3, he must at least obtain a B in 6 examinable subjects including English Language, and Mathematics or Science and at least a C in the Elective subject.

 Grading System

-To decrease student pressure for a high Grade Point Average (GPA), the new team has also swiftly taken action to replace it with a less competitive grading system.
-The grading system is as follows: